isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 They never said, ‟To the Hansen’s disease sanatorium,” but it was well known in the neighborhood where they were going.

 ‟Chimugurusanyaa!
-(What a pity) Today they are going to visit their son again in Airakuen.
+(What a pity) Today they are going to visit their son in Airakuen again.

 Tempura and sweets were already laid out on the long table in the visitors’ room.